PhilDL/remix-gospel-stack/docs/initialization.md

 chmod +x scripts/setup.mjs
 ```

-## Re-running Initialization
+## Re-running Setup

-You can re-run the init script if needed, but be aware:
+You can re-run the setup script if needed, but be aware:

 - **It will overwrite** your customizations
 - **Backup your changes** first